Luntra Infrastructure ($LUNTRA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Luntra Infrastructure Historical Price

-According to the latest data gathered on Luntra Infrastructure live price page, the current price of Luntra Infrastructure is 0USD.
+According to the latest data gathered on Luntra Infrastructure live price page, the current price of Luntra Infrastructure is 0.000017USD.
 The circulating supply of Luntra Infrastructure($LUNTRA) is

 - 24-hour0.00%$ 0$ 0$ 0